OUTDOOR ACTIVITIES IN AND NEAR DEL LOMA RV PARK

 Trinity offers scenic rafting for families and the more adventurous with Class IV.
 River rafting outfits abound, all within a few miles of Del Loma.
 Redwoods & Rivers Rafting is right next door to the park.

 Nearby Weaverville has a growing reputation as a mountain biking destination.
+Including new trails with 4.5 star rating.
 The scenery for road bikers also does not disappoint.

 Free resident car parking

 At the Park we have great fishing for the treasured King (Chinook) Salmon or the elusive Steelhead which can put up quite a fight.
 Large brown trout reign in the Upper Triniity and rainbows abound in tributaries just downstream.
 Some top excellent fly fishing guides serve the area.

 Lewiston Lake is within 50 miles to the East of the park and scenic Trinity Lake is not much further.
 You will pass the attractive and serene Whiskeytown Lake, with its many islands, on the way from Redding.

 Dating back to 1871, Trinity Alps Golf Restaurant & Lounge is a historic course with picturesque grounds.
 30 miles from the Park, the nine-hole golf course is not long (par 31, 1,981 yards) but challenges drivers of all levels with its carved greens and tree-lined fairways.

 There’s nothing quite like horseback riding in the Trinity backcountry in fresh mountain air and the beauty of the pine forests, mountain sides, streams and wildflower meadows.
 Many trails were used by miners, mule trains, cavalry, and homesteaders for 100 years.